hoarhouse/dcfh/database-reference.md

             const postInput = document.getElementById('postContent');
             if (postInput) {
-                // Use your correct username
+                // Use correct username from database
                 const username = currentUser.username || 'hooray';
                 postInput.placeholder = `What's on your mind, @${username}?`;
             }